lsst-ts/ts_tma_tma-documentation_maintenance-documents_eui-user-management/README.md

 ### User management application

-To manage the users the application "User Management Tool" must be used
+To manage the users the application "User Management Tool" must be used.It is located /usr/local/TMA_UserManagement, and there is a shortcut in the desktop.

 ![Alt text](Resources/UserManagementTool.png)